Azure/azureml-assets/assets/models/system/automl-image-classification/description.md

 Automated machine learning, or AutoML, is a process that automates the repetitive and time-consuming tasks involved in developing machine learning models.
 This helps data scientists, analysts, and developers to create models more efficiently and with higher quality, resulting in increased productivity and scalability.
-AutoML Image Classification enables you to train machine learning models to perform image multiclass and multilabel tasks according to your own defined labels.
-It is a task of computer vision that involves analyzing and categorizing an image into specific label(s).
+AutoML Image Classification enables you to train machine learning models to perform *image multiclass* and *image multilabel* tasks according to your own defined labels.
+It is a computer vision task that involves analyzing and categorizing an image into specific label(s).

 With this functionality, you can:
-* Easily incorporate the Azure Machine Learning data labeling feature
+* Directly use datasets coming from [Azure Machine Learning data labeling](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2)
-* Utilize labeled data to create image models
+* Utilize labeled data to create image models without any training code.
-* Enhance model performance by selecting the appropriate algorithm and fine-tuning the hyperparameters
+* Enhance model performance by selecting the appropriate algorithm and fine-tuning the hyperparameters selecting the appropriate algorithm from a [large selection of models](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-auto-train-image-models?view=azureml-api-2&tabs=cli#supported-model-architectures) or let AutoML find the best model for you.
 * Either download or deploy the resulting model as a web service in Azure Machine Learning.
 * Scale the operationalization process with the help of Azure Machine Learning's MLOps and ML Pipelines capabilities.